jsfriedman88/cleanDataProject/README.md

  				(30 subs X 6 activities = 30 rows)
  				 (subject + activity + 83 motion variables = 85 cols)
- - Loop by subject and then within that loop by activity -create a tmp table with motion data for each subject/activity pair (eg sub1, act 1) -compute mean motion data for this tmp table
+ - Loop by subject and then within that loop by activity
+  - create a tmp table with motion data for each subject/activity pair (eg sub1, act 1)
+  - compute mean motion data for this tmp table
--populate mean data from tmp table into proper row of final tidy table.
+  - populate mean data from tmp table into proper row of final tidy table.
- -Write the final tidy table "mean_data.txt" to a file
+  - Write the final tidy table "mean_data.txt" to a file

  #4) Displaying output